 The Department of Psychiatry is dedicated to the treatment of patients, education of learners and research into mental illness.
 The department provides a full array of services, including inpatient care at the Missouri Psychiatric Center, 24/7 emergency and hospital consultative services and outpatient adult and child clinics.

-Since 2009, when John Lauriello, MD — the Robert J Douglas, MD, and Betty Douglas Distinguished Faculty Scholar in Psychiatry — became Chair of Psychiatry, the department has undergone a rapid and significant growth in faculty and staff.
+Since 2009, when John Lauriello, MD — the Robert J Douglas, MD, and Betty Douglas Distinguished Professor in Psychiatry — became Chair of Psychiatry, the department has undergone a rapid and significant growth in faculty and staff.
 The department has 33 faculty members and a staff of 30.

 The department anticipates continued growth as the need for psychiatric leadership and access continues to grow.
 In order to help with demand for psychiatrists in Missouri, the department has recently expanded its residency and developed unique regional and statewide community partnerships.
 Our providers care for patients throughout the state, often using tele-psychiatry to reach more distant locations.